wessenstam/demoguide/docs/secretserver/mod3/mod3.md

 ### Standard Launching

 An important component of any PAM platform is allowing users to utilize privilege without having direct access to the underlying credentials.
 Head to **Secrets >> > Windows Accounts > Domain Administrators > Generic/Pooled > 1.
 Hidden Password**.
-Within this Secret you will find an Active Directory account that is a domain administrator on the thylab.local domain.
+Within this Secret you will find an Active Directory account that is a domain administrator on the delinealabs.local domain.
 Note that the password field on the Secret is completely hidden and cannot be access.

 ![secrets](images/lab001.png)